 From 2013-2015 Sean served as the Outreach and Strategic Coordinator for the community programs of The ReBuilding Center in Portland,OR.
 In that time, Sean developed a community impact film program that worked to secure over $100,000 in grants, and in kind support to build a focus on impact storytelling within the organization.
 The program hosted over 20 volunteer filmmakers, photographers and other creatives all working together to build community from the neighborhood level.

 In Fall 2016, Sean established a new business located in the Columbia River Gorge called “Story Gorge”.
 Story Gorge exists to strategically tell impact stories and provide extensive media education to youth and adults in the Columbia River Gorge.
 By January 2018 the business grew and Katie O’Connor joined in the family business.
 Together they built a company that uses story to produce high-quality films for impact and inspiration.
-Now in its 3rd year, Story Gorge has grown to include a highly qualified team of Story Producers and Teaching Artists dedicated Impact Storytelling and Media Education.
+Now in its 5th year, Story Gorge has grown to include a highly qualified team of Story Producers and Teaching Artists dedicated Impact Storytelling and Media Education.